elismatic/framework/docs/guides/control-flow.md

 title: Control Flow
 ---

-The Famous Framework currently supports three basic control-flow operations: $if, $repeat, and $yield.
+The Famous Framework currently supports three basic control-flow operations: `$if`, `$repeat`, and `$yield`.
 Unlike other template-based frameworks, the Famous Framework doesn't support programming these kinds of operations inside the structural declaration of your component (i.e. in the tree).
 Instead, control flow must be implemented as [behaviors](behaviors.html).

 ## $if